🚨 Scam Guide · 2026

 Key Takeaways

-• 2 of 7 scams are rated high risk
+• 2 of 7 scams are rated high risk.

-• Use app-based ride services (Uber, Grab, Bolt) instead of street taxis
+• Use app-based ride services (Uber, Bolt) or official metered taxis instead of unmarked vehicles.

-• Never accept unsolicited offers from strangers near tourist sites in Bratislava
+• Never accept unsolicited offers from strangers near tourist sites in Bratislava.

 ⚡ Quick Safety Tips

-• Bratislava is one of the safest capital cities in Europe — violent crime against tourists is extremely rare, but taxi scams, bar scams, and pickpocketing are real risks in the tourist center
+• Bratislava is one of the safest capital cities in Europe — violent crime against tourists is extremely rare, but taxi scams, bar scams, and pickpocketing are real risks in the tourist center.

 • Never take a street taxi from the train station or airport — always use Bolt, Uber, or the local Hopin app.
-A ride from the station to the Old Town should cost €5-9, not €30-50
+A ride from the station to the Old Town should cost €5-9, not €30-50.

-• Be extremely cautious if strangers (especially attractive women) approach you on the street and suggest going to a specific bar — the 'pretty woman' drink scam is Bratislava's most notorious tourist trap
+• Be extremely cautious if strangers (especially attractive women) approach you on the street and suggest going to a specific bar — the 'pretty woman' drink scam is Bratislava's most notorious tourist trap.

-• Always validate your tram or bus ticket immediately after boarding by stamping it in the small yellow machine — unvalidated tickets result in fines of up to €80 from inspectors who specifically target tourists
+• Always validate your tram or bus ticket immediately after boarding by stamping it in the small yellow machine — unvalidated tickets result in fines of up to €80 from inspectors who specifically target tourists.

 The 7 Scams